albertms10/music_notes/README.md

 // (-4, notes: [Note.b.flat, Note.f, Note.d, Note.g, Note.d])
 ```

-And even play with the circle of fifths or any circle of intervals
+And even explore the circle of fifths or any circle of intervals
 up to a distance:

 ```dart